brigadecore/brigade/docs/content/topics/releasing.md

 [https://github.com/brigadecore/brigade/releases/new](https://github.com/brigadecore/brigade/releases/new).
 1. Apply the desired semver tag to the head of the `v2` branch.
 1. Use the same value as the title of the release.
-1. For beta releases, release candidates, etc., check the box titled __This is a pre-release__.
 1. Click __Publish release__.

 Release automation should take everything from there.